 20 Best Places to Retire in the US & Overseas in 2020

-There are many wonderful places, both in the US and overseas, where you can enjoy your retirement.
-The question of where to retire comes after you’ve found the answer to the question: How much money do I need to retire?
-Once you set your retirement budget, the question becomes: Which factors should I consider when looking for a perfect retirement spot?
+There are many beautiful places both in the US and overseas, where you can enjoy your retirement.
+Once you set your retirement budget, you should look for the perfect retirement spot.

-To help you find a perfect spot for enjoying your golden years, we’ve found the best places to retire, taking into account several key factors:
+To help you find it and enjoy your golden years, we’ve researched the best places to retire, taking into account several key factors:

 10. Lakeland, Florida

 On the other hand, being a car-dependent city, Lakeland doesn’t have many bike lanes, and the number of places that can be reached on foot is limited.
-Moreover, the city has an unemployment rate of 5.2%, which is 1.5% above the national average.
-On the plus side, Lakeland is home to several universities and colleges, which make this city ideal for retirees who want to continue their education.
+On the plus side, not only is Lakeland the best place to retire in the US, but it is the home to several universities and colleges.
+And that makes this city ideal for retirees who want to continue their education.

 9. Dallas-Fort Worth, Texas

-One of the pivotal reasons Dallas-Fort Worth is often listed as one of the top 10 places to retire in the US is that it is among the safest cities in Texas.
-Next, Texas has no income taxes, and this applies to Fort Worth too.
+One of the key reasons Dallas-Fort Worth metroplex was listed as one of the best places to retire in 2020 is that it is among the safest cities in Texas.
+Next, Texas has no income taxes, so we can say it is one of the best states to retire for taxes.
 Moreover, Walk Score rated this destination as very walkable, giving it a Walk Score of 87 out of 100.
-Plus, Fort Worth is dubbed “Biker’s Paradise,” due to its excellent bike infrastructure.
+Plus, Fort Worth is dubbed “Biker’s Paradise” due to its excellent bike infrastructure.

 8. San Antonio, Texas